Ilahi: Release and response

 The song was released digitally as a part of the soundtrack of film on 29 April 2013.
 Stills of the song which features Kapoor with a beard, was revealed on 5 May 2013, along with the music video of the song Kabira.
-The music video of the song was officially released on 6 April 2013, through the YouTube channel of T-Series.
+The music video of the song was officially released on 6 June 2013, through the YouTube channel of T-Series.
+The official music video of the song has over 300 Millions views as of March 2025.

 Critical reception

 Bollywood Hungama's Rajiv Vijayakar calling the song "a phonetic delight" thought it is a song that is "clearly meant to rivet the listener only with its hooks and catchy riffs".
 Reviewers from IBNLive wrote: "A simple song, sung by Arijit Singh.
 It has chorus by children singing in background brings freshness to it".
 Sankhayan Ghosh of The Indian Express praised the vocals by Singh as "confident".